jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Si/introduction.rst

 does.
 The ESPM converts all the low power signals (encoder, potentiometer, buttons, instrument Id, LEDs) and communicate with the dVRK controllers over a serial digital connection (LVDS).
-To communicate with the arm, the dVRK Si controllers use two standard D-Sub connectors, one for the LVDS communication and one for the 10 power lines.
+To communicate with the arm, the dVRK-Si controllers use two standard D-Sub connectors, one for the LVDS communication and one for the 10 power lines.
 The connectors are the same used in the PSMs and ECMs.